-NRCM Executive Director Lisa Pohlmann will be part of a panel on conservation as part of the University of Maine School of Social Work’s conference, “Environmental Justice: A Social Work Perspective” on Saturday, May 5 from 9:30 a.m. until 4:30 p.m. at the University of Maine, Orono.
-This event is free and open to the public.
-It will be held in the Donald P. Corbett Building.
+NRCM Executive Director Lisa Pohlmann was part of a panel on conservation as part of the University of Maine School of Social Work’s conference, “Environmental Justice: A Social Work Perspective” on Saturday, May 5 from 9:30 a.m. until 4:30 p.m. at the University of Maine, Orono.
+This event was free and open to the public.

 9:30 a.m. – Arrive on Campus* and Check-In

 10:00 a.m. – Welcome Address by GAIL WERBACH, PhD, LCSW, Director of the School of Social Work

 10:15 a.m. – Keynote Speaker, WILL HAFFORD, PhD, Assistant Professor of Adventure Therapy at Unity College

 11:15 a.m. – Panel on the Environment, Health, and Wellness